Riggs v. Palmer: Judgment

 Judge John Clinton Gray (in office 1888–1913) dissented.
 He argued that the criminal law established punishment for the murder of Francis Palmer.
-For the court to deny the estate to Elmer was to, in effect, add significant further punishment to what Elmer received under the criminal statute, something the court was not permitted to do without the express, written statute.
+For the court to deny the estate to Elmer was to, in effect, add significant further punishment to what Elmer received under the criminal statute, something the court was not permitted to do without the express authorization of statute.
 The written statutes that existed did not sanction the action of the court and the court cannot simply create or imagine such statutes so as to obtain a morally pleasing result.
 Gray's view of literal interpretation of the statute was in contrast with the majority opinion which gave the legislators' intentions influence over the actual statutes in place.

 Significance

-Legal philosopher Ronald Dworkin uses Riggs in an argument against legal positivism, focusing on a version of positivism by H. L. A. Hart.
-As a leader of the philosophy of Legal Positivism, Hart argues that the decisions in this case should be based on existing law, which was silent on the issue at the time.
+Legal philosopher Ronald Dworkin uses Riggs in an argument against legal positivism, focusing on a version of legal positivism by H. L. A. Hart.
 Positivism holds that all legal decisions by courts are classified into one of two categories.
 Some are central to the legal rules at issue.
-In these cases, judges merely mechanically apply the rules which fall within their jurisdiction.
+In these cases, judges merely apply the rules which fall within their jurisdiction.
 The other category of decisions occupy the penumbra of legal rules, where the direction of the legal rule is unclear.
 In these cases, judges must decide which of the possible applications of the legal rules are best social policy and then apply the rule which is best.

 Dworkin argues that Riggs has two features which contradict Hart's interpretation of the legal process.
 First, this case does not appear to lie at the edge of legal rules, instead it is very clearly central.
 Despite this, the majority did not apply the legal rule as required.
 Second, there appears to be a legitimate debate about what the law is, and not what the law should be, in this case.
 According to Dworkin, under most versions of legal positivism, Hart's included, there should rarely be debate about what counts as law.